russhwolf/multiplatform-skeleton/README.md

 -   Various other setups that we often do when starting projects (tests, custom Application, Retrofit, Timber, Crashlytics, common strings, etc)

 ## Cloning the project
-To start a new project that's based on this project, simply download/clone the repo and then rename all instances of "skeleton" to your project name.
-You can use the [necromancer.sh](./necromancer.sh) to automate this
+To start a new project that's based on this project, simply download/clone the repo and then rename all instances of "skotlinton" to your project name.
+You can use the [nekromancer.sh](./nekromancer.sh) to automate this

 The script takes in the following arguments
 ```
 -p  Specifies the the package name of the new app.
 The package name
     should be in the form of x.y.z .
 The last part of the package name
     will also serve as the application name and the directory name.
 -d  Specifies the directory that the project will be downloaded/cloned
     to.
 Defaults to the current directory if it's not specified.
 ```

 example usage:
 ```
-./necromancer.sh -p io.intrepid.zombie -d ~/AndroidStudioProjects/
+./nekromancer.sh -p io.intrepid.zombie -d ~/AndroidStudioProjects/
 ```

 ## Building